Sasho80/7.1.-Complex-Loops/README.md

 o To f1 we assign the value of the temporary variable fNext.
 • Out of the loop we print the nth number of Fibonacci.

+14.Problem: Numbers Table
+Print the numbers 1 … n in a table as in the examples below.
+Sample Input and Output
+Input Output

+Input Output
+3
+      1 2 3
+      2 3 2
+      3 2 1
+Input Output
+4
+1 2 3 4
+2 3 4 3
+3 4 3 2
+4 3 2 1
+Input Output
+2
+      1 2
+      2 1 5
+      1 2 3 4 5
+      2 3 4 5 4
+      3 4 5 4 3
+      4 5 4 3 2
+      5 4 3 2 1

+Hints and Guidelines
+We can solve the problem using two nested loops and little calculations inside them:
+• We read from the console the table size in an integer variable n.
+• We create a for loop that will be responsible for the rows in the table.
+We name the loop variable row and assign it to an initial value of 0.
+As a condition, we set row < n.
+The step is 1.
+• In the body of the loop we create a nested for loop that will be responsible for the columns in the table.
+We name the loop variable col and assign it an initial value of 0.
+As a condition, we set col < n.
+The size of the step is 1.
+• In the body of the nested loop: o We create a num variable to which we assign the result of the current row + the current column + 1 (+1 as we start the count from 0). o We check for num > n.
+If num is greater than n, we assign a new value to num which is equal to two times n – the current value for num.
+We do this in order not to exceed n in any of the cells in the table. o We print the number from the current table cell.
+• We print a blank line in the outer loop to move to the next row.